darrenjhsu/XSNAMD/README.md

    The Makefile reads the `src` and also `data/PROT1` for all relevant source code files.

 1. Execute `fit_initial.out` to calculate c1 and c2 that best fit your data.
+   See the **Input arguments** section below for input arguments for this .out file.
    On an HPC this is usually done through a job submission script.
 Yours may vary.
 This will also generate the`scat_param.cu/hh` with the data you provided properly scaled to the calculated curve, in the directory `data/PROT1`.